jrburke/notobo/README.md

     notobo config.js

-5) notobo will modify the node_modules directory and config.js to conform to an AMD loader expectations.
+5) notobo will modify the node_modules directory and config.js to conform to an AMD loader's expectations.

 ## Description of modifications